Flast/flat_map/docs/introduction.md

 ## Usage

 This library is header only library.
-No building and installing are not required.
+No building and installing are required.

 ## Thread safety